SheffieldKevin/moving_images/README.md

-# MovingImages
+# MovingImages gem

-This gem provides a ruby interface for using [MovingImages](http://zukini.eu/docs/Contents) a OS X Launch Agent for processing image files.
+This gem provides a ruby interface for using [MovingImages](http://zukini.eu/docs/Contents) a OS X Launch Agent for processing video and image files.

 ## Installation